lukefi/metsi-simlib-cpp/README.md

 On Windows, you need to obtain Visual Studio 2022 (at least Community Edition).
 This will require Administrator privileges on your host.
 Use the Visual Studio Installer to obtain the MSVC CLI tools along with the version 17 MSVC toolchain.
-With this setup, the `msbuild-vcpkg` preset should work out of the box on any IDE or otherwise.
+With this setup, the `msbuild-*` presets should work out of the box on any IDE or otherwise.
-It should be possible to use MinGW or other configurations, but this has not been explored.
+It should be possible to use MinGW or other configurations with the `ninja-*` presets, but this has not been explored.